mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportMostRecentTestFailedDTC (0x0D)
 ````````````````````````````````````
-This sub-function can be used by the client to request the most recent DTC that failed a test since the last
+This sub-function can be used by the client to request the most recent :ref:`DTC <knowledge-base-dtc>` that
+failed a test (had **testFailed** :ref:`DTC Status <knowledge-base-dtc-status>` bit set) since
-:ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.
+the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.

 Request Format